Skip to content Eastern Oregon University homepage

 Zora Neale Hurston

-Zora Neale Hurston is one of the most acclaimed American novelists of the 20th century, but before she was a household name on bookshelves she started an experienced cultural anthropologist.
+Zora Neale Hurston is one of the most acclaimed American novelists of the 20th century, but before she was a household name on bookshelves she was an experienced cultural anthropologist.
 In fact, she worked with Franz Boas, sometimes called the Father of American Anthropology, at Columbia University.

 Hurston’s accomplishments in anthropology began in her native Florida, according to NPR.
 While there, she collected stories and folklore of local residents.
 Eventually, she moved west to New Orleans, where she continued her research into the local culture and spiritual practices like voodoo; she was fully immersed in the culture for months.
+This experience resulted in a sense of urgency to chronicle the culture, and her findings were published as “Hoodoo in America” in the Journal of American Folklore in 1931.
+She also published the autoethnographical Mules and Men that combined her first-hand experiences with meticulous research.

 Patricia Hill Collins

 When considering contemporary sociologists, you have to put Patricia Hill Collins among the most recognizable and impactful.
 The 100th president of the American Sociological Association, Collins burst into the public consciousness in the 1980s with the publication of “Learning from the Outsider Within,” an article that appeared in the journal Social Problems.
-The article established Collins as an expert on race, gender, and social class.
+The article established Collins as an expert on race, gender and social class.

-Perhaps Collins’ most famous contribution to sociology is her proposal of a form of standpoint theory in her book “Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment.”
+Perhaps Collins’ most famous contribution to sociology is her proposal of a form of standpoint theory in her book Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment.
 This theory posits that different kinds of oppression — of race, gender, class and privilege — provides African American women with a distinct and unique point of view with which to understand their own status.